Debt Consolidation Loans— Repaying Your Debts More Conveniently

 - If the benefits of loan consolidation far outweigh the cons.
-When taking out a debt consolidation loan, note that the term is generally longer— about 3-5 years.
+When taking out a debt consolidation loan or long term loan, note that the term is generally longer— about 3-5 years.
 When you stretch your debt over a longer repayment period, you will likely end up paying more on interest rate compared to how much your interest rates are before consolidating your debts.
 It is always best to do the math before making a decision to ensure that you’re making the most out of the benefits that consolidation loans offer.

 Will a Debt Consolidation Loan Have a Negative Effect on Your Credit?